benc-uk/azure-functions/README.md

 # Demo & Examples of Azure Functions

-This is a small repo of my demo and sample Azure Functions.
+This is a small shared repo of demo and sample Azure Functions.
 They are either demos or fulfil a basic usecase

 ### analysePhotosBlob
 This reads a photo from blob storage, then analyses the image with the Azure Cognitive APIs (computer vision) then sends the results as an email, through a Logic App.
 The results will contain what the computer vision service thinks the photo is of.
 Demonstrates: